How Much Do I Need to Retire?

 Social Security

-Unlike investment accounts, Social Security is a guaranteed source of income.
-The size of your monthly check will depend on a number of factors including when you begin taking Social Security.
-You can begin to take Social Security when you’re 62.
-However, doing so will lock in a reduced benefit for life.
+You can start collecting your benefit at age 62, but doing so will lock in a reduced amount.
 You’ll get 100 percent of your benefit if you’re able to hold out until your full retirement age (FRA), which is 67 for those born in 1960 or later.
-If you can wait longer, your benefit will increase by 8 percent every year from your FRA until you turn 70.
+If you can wait longer, your benefit will increase by 8 percent every year until you turn 70.
+You can get information about your Social Security benefits (and check on your wage history that will determine the size of your benefits) through accessing your account with the Social Security Administration at SSA.gov.

 Annuities